Louis Campau: Grand Rapids

 Shortly after, Isaac McCoy, a Baptist minister, established a mission station in what was to become Grand Rapids, Campau arrived in the area at the suggestion of William Brewster, a fur trader with American Fur Company, who was his competitor.
 Campau became known as the official founder of Grand Rapids.

 In 1826, Campau built his cabin, trading post, and blacksmith shop on the east bank of the Grand River near the rapids, where he found that the area Native Americans were "friendly and peaceable".
 Campau traveled to Detroit and returned a year later with his wife and $5,000 of trade goods to trade with the Odawa and Ojibwa for fur.
 Campau's younger brother Touissant would often assist him with his enterprise.

 In 1831, a federal survey was performed of the Northwest Territory and land was offered for sale.
 Campau bought 72 acres around his trading post and near the Baptist mission for $90 on September 19 of that year.
 Living at the post were his wife and several members of his family.
 Some of his brothers and nephews followed him to Grand Rapids.
 One year later, government surveyor Lucius Lyon purchased land north of Campau's property.
 Campau surveyed and platted the village following Native American trails.
 Lyon had platted his property in an English grid format, which meant that there were two adjoining villages, with different platting formats.
 Campau had formatted his village streets with a row of 16 abutting row houses on Pearl Street that bordered Lyon's village, which made travel through the two villages cumbersome.
 Travelers had to go north to Division Street to cross into Campau's village.

 Campau, who was described as short-tempered, and Lyon also disagreed about the naming of the town when it was platted.
 Lyon wanted to call it the village of Kent rather than Grand Rapids.
 Lyon and land speculators from New York had formed the Kent Company, which was named for judge James Kent in New York, and were interested in land development along the Grand River.

 Although Lyon was able to obtain land near the river and created Canal Street to meet up with Campau's Monroe Avenue, eventually the Kent Company was “forced out of existence”.
 The two villages were merged by Campau under the name of Grand Rapids.
 It was officially incorporated in 1838 and became a city in 1850.

-He was also good friends with William Quevillon, the first white settler of Ludington, Michigan.

-In October 1883, he was the first settler in Kent County, Michigan to buy land from the White Pigeon land office, which was located on the Chicago Road (Sauk Trail), this linked Chicago and Detroit.
+In October 1833, he was the first settler in Kent County, Michigan to buy land from the White Pigeon land office, which was located on the Chicago Road (known earlier as the Sauk Trail) that linked Chicago and Detroit.